 Typically in my reviews, I like to suggest a few alternatives across various price points, so you can find the exact watch for your needs and budget.
 However, since the Seagull 1963 is one of the most affordable mechanical chronograph movements, it’s simply in a league of its own.
-Typically you can expect to pay upward of $500 for any other mechanical or automatic chronogrpah.
+Typically you can expect to pay upward of $500 for any other mechanical or automatic chronograph.

 With that said, there are quite a few variations of this exact model, such as the 38mm and 42mm variants, as well as the options for either sapphire or acrylic crystals.
 There’s also a panda dial configuration.
 There is also a microbrand, HKED, that uses the same movement, in a similar, yet slightly more refined design.

-Additionally, check out the Dan Henry lineup of watches if you want a similar looking chronograph, although they come with a meca-quartz hybrid movement, instead of a manual hand-winding mechanical.
+Additionally, check out the Dan Henry lineup of watches if you want a similar-looking chronograph, although they come with a meca-quartz hybrid movement, instead of a manual hand-winding mechanical.

 Like the 1963, it shares a cream dial, and blue painted hands.
 It does wear a bit larger, coming in at just about 42mm, so don’t expect it to be as compact.
 But it’s a bit more modernized in its dimensions, and thus, possibly more well-received by today’s standards.

-A tan rally strap really emphasizes the sporty nature of the watch, as leather rally straps are often traditionally paired with racing chronographs.
+A tan rally strap emphasizes the sporty nature of the watch, as leather rally straps are often traditionally paired with racing chronographs.

 Truth be told, the Seagull 1963 is a versatile strap monster that will look great on a variety of watch straps and wrists.

 As long as you get a watch strap that’s 18mm to fit the lug width of this watch, almost any strap would work well with it.
-Almost

 When considering value, the Seagull 1963 is a watch with an original design, a completely mechanical chronograph, and a horological backstory that you can be proud to share at your next watch meetup.
 (Or on the watch forums with your fellow watch nerds such as myself).